Here you will find current listings for the following School of Education personnel.

 Dean of the School of Education

 M Cecil Smith began his tenure as dean of the new School of Education in July, 2020.
 He came to Southern Illinois University from West Virginia University, where he served as associate dean for research and graduate education and a faculty member in the Department of Learning Sciences and Human Development, from 2013 to 2020.
 During his service as associate dean, he led an effort to establish a robust faculty development program for new faculty members, create policies to ensure strong advising support for students, and he directed a college research office that saw a 28% increase in external research funding.
 Prior to his work at WVU, he was a faculty member in the College of Education at Northern Illinois University, where he co-created the Center for the Interdisciplinary Study of Language and Literacy.
 A scholar of adult literacy, his research has been funded by the National Science Foundation, National Center for the Study of Adult Learning and Literacy, and the U.S. Department of Education.
 He has published more than 50 research articles and is the editor or co-editor of seven scholarly books, including the forthcoming Teaching Human Development for Educators (Information Age Publishing).
-He is the former editor of the journal, New Horizons in Adult Education and Human Resource Development.
 He earned a Ph.D. in educational psychology from the University of Wisconsin-Madison in 1988.

 Office: Wham 115